Narcolepsy is the troublesome disorder of the human nervous system. The sufferer has to rely on the alternative ways to mitigate the problem.

 Which kinds of infection are likely to cause Narcolepsy?

 Whenever infection occurs our body defense mechanism becomes activated.
 As we know, infection specific antibodies fight against pathogens.
 However, in some individuals, such antibodies target their own vital parts.
-The phenomenon of infections and autoimmune disorders is well known.
+There is an interrelation between infections and autoimmune disorders.
 Pathogens like bacteria, viruses or parasites may cause an autoimmune inflammation of the variety of organs.
 Such self-destructive autoimmunity can impact major organs like heart, bowel, as well as the Central and the peripheral nervous systems.

 Evolving evidence suggests an association between Narcolepsy and Streptococcal infections.
 In fact, the number of narcoleptic individuals tells past history of Streptococcal infection during diagnosis.
-Looking at the proportion, Narcolepsy can be thought of post-streptococcal complication.
+Looking at the proportion, post- streptococcal complication can be thought of the reason for Narcolepsy.
 Streptococcal infection may trigger an autoimmune response that initiates destruction of neurons that produce Hypocretin.

 Compelling evidence suggests a linkage between H1N1 infection and Narcolepsy.
 Few children, who have been vaccinated for H1N1, developed this daytime sleeping disorder within a period of 1-2 months.
 It is equally important to say, many of them had inherent HLA complex.
 Hence they were genetically prone to Narcolepsy.
 The recent surge in Narcolepsy patients after H1N1 infection highlights this linkage.

-In all, exposure to streptococcal pyrogens, Influenza A infections, and selected H1N1 vaccine preparations can be associated with this sleep disorder.
+In all, Narcolepsy can be associated with the exposure to streptococcal pyrogens, Influenza A infections, and selected H1N1 vaccine preparations.

 Sleep Pattern in Narcolepsy